 Lynn Denbow is a trademark administrator responsible for managing U.S. and foreign trademark filings, maintenance, and trademark docketing issues.
 In addition, Lynn has extensive experience with managing U.S. and foreign patent filings, maintenance, as well as patent docketing issues.
 Lynn works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.

-Cathy FitzGerald is a patent administrator with GTPP and is responsible for U.S. and foreign patent filings, as well as support matters.
-Cathy gained over 10 years of experience working with IP Law firms in Washington, DC; Irvine, CA; and Seattle, WA.
-Cathy works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.
+Heather Woods is a patent administrator with GTPP and is responsible for U.S. and foreign patent filings, as well as patent docketing issues.
+Prior to joining GTPP in January of 2018, Heather was the head Patent Paralegal at DEKA Research & Development Corp. for 11 years.
+Heather works closely with GTPP’s attorneys and is available for fielding client inquiries concerning file status and related issues.

 Reena Mendez is a patent administrator with GTPP and is responsible for U.S. and foreign patent filings, as well as support matters.
 In addition, Reena has extensive experience with managing U.S. and foreign trademark filings, maintenance, as well as trademark docketing issues.
 Reena works closely with GTPP’s attorneys and is available for inquiries concerning file status and related issues.